Quality & Trust / CBAM Support for EU Imports

 Send the RFQ before CBAM paperwork becomes the slowest step

-Upload the drawing or CAD model together with the aluminum or steel material details, destination-market context, finish stack and any traceability or inspection needs.
+Upload the drawing or CAD model together with the aluminum, aluminium, iron or steel material details, destination-market context, CN code if known, finish stack and any traceability, embedded emissions data or inspection needs.
 That gives the sourcing team a clearer path from machining quote to importer document planning.